-Esseff Hall/Holy Cross Hall/Luksic Hall Resident Students:

-Carte Blanche - \$2,950 per semester
+Esseff Hall/Holy Cross Hall/Luksic Hall Resident Students: King's Advantage Plan - \$3,039 per semester

-Designed to accommodate hungry students with busy schedules, this meal plan gives you the flexibility to eat a meal any time that Marketplace is open without regard for specific meal periods.
+Students have unlimited access to the Marketplace whenever it is open, and the plan is not based on the traditional meal periods.
 You can enjoy pizza, burgers, salads, MTO Deli, and Hometown favorites as often as you like.
 You can also stop in for a beverage or dessert.
-The Carte Blanche plan also allows you to treat someone to a meal in Marketplace up to 2 times per semester.
-If you'd like to try a different campus restaurant, \$200 of flex dollars are included to spend at Connerton's, Leo's on Mane, or Susquehanna Room.
+Meal equivalencies are not available with this plan; however, \$200 of flex dollars are included to spend at Connerton's, Leo's on Mane, Zime, or the Susquehanna Room.

-19 Meal Contract - \$2,900 per semester
+Lion's Choice Plan - \$2,989 per semester

 Enjoy breakfast, lunch, and dinner, Monday through Friday; brunch and dinner on the weekends.
-The 19 meal plan allows one meal per meal period in Marketplace or use of the dollar equivalency option in Connerton's or Susquehanna Room.
-You may also choose a meal equivalency at Leo's on Mane.
-The 19 Meal Plan also allows you to treat someone to a meal in Marketplace up to 2 times per semester.
+The Lion's Choice Plan allows one meal per meal period in Marketplace or the use of a dollar equivalency option in Connerton's, Leo's on Mane, Zime, or the Susquehanna Room.

-14 Meal Contract - \$2,650 per semester
+Monarch Plan - \$2,739 per semester

-A plan for the lighter eater includes a total of 14 meals per week in Marketplace or use the dollar equivalency option in Connerton's or Susquehanna Room.
-You may also choose a meal equivalency at Leo's on Mane.
-A 14 Meal Plan also allows you to treat someone in Marketplace up to 2 times per semester and includes \$150 of flex dollars for treats between or after meal periods.
+A plan for the lighter eater includes a total of 14 meals per week in Marketplace or the use of a dollar equivalency option in Connerton's, Leo's on Mane, Zime, or the Susquehanna Room.

-Commuter/Off-Campus/Lane House/Flood Hall/ Alumni Hall/O'Hara Hall Students:
+Commuter/Off-Campus/King's on the Square/ Flood Hall/Alumni Hall/O'Hara Hall Students: